Kevin-Heleodoro/Neo-Tokyo-Lore-Generator/README.md

     -   Is this even necessary since we have the "traits" within the metadata?
 -   an ai model that can generate new image based on prompts (bing, dall-e)
 -   ai api to create a back story for a user based on features from the metadata of the citizen.
+-   have their citizen automatically re-imagined with different art styles.

 ## Resources